-A galvanic cell is an electrochemical cell in which spontaneous redox processes occur allowing the continuous flow of electrons through the conductor, whereas, in an electrolytic cell, the redox reactions are influenced by an external source of current.
-In a galvanic cell, the chemical energy is converted to electric energy, but in an electrolytic cell, the electric energy is converted to chemical energy.
+A galvanic cell is an electrochemical cell in which spontaneous redox processes occur which allow the continuous flow of electrons through the conductor, while redox reactions are induced by an external source of current in an electrolytic cell.
+The mechanical energy is transformed to electrical energy in a galvanic cell, whereas the electrical energy is converted to chemical energy in an electrolyte cell.
 Here, in the article, let us learn more differences between galvanic and electrolytic cells.
 Given below in a tabular column, the difference between electrolytic cells and Galvanic cells is listed neatly.

 Galvanic Cells vs Electrolytic Cells